dasch-swiss/dsp-tools/README.md

 so that every pull request is checked for code style violations.

-In addition, there are [pre-commit hooks](#pre-commit-hooks) that run black and markdownlint locally before every commit.
+In addition, there are [pre-commit hooks](#pre-commit-hooks) that run Black and MarkdownLint locally before every commit.
 This prevents you from committing code style violations.

 Your code can be checked for style violations locally before they are committed.